cgomezsu/FIAQM/README.md

 # FIAQM

-Code for the evaluation of the FIAQM method through experiments run in Mininet network emulator.
+Code for the evaluation of the FIAQM method through experiments run in Mininet network emulator and using PyTorch.

 NOTE: This code is the software implementation of the experiments described in the following paper: